Lizeth-V/HangoGo/README.md

 This repo belongs to an AI-based hangout recommendation web application called HangoGo.

-The web server should be live at: https://letshangogo.com
+Please check out our web server live at: https://letshangogo.com

 Feel free to run it on your own machine by cloning the Deployment branch and following the included instructions.